EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 > **DISCLAIMER:** This feature is not recommended for production usage,
 > as Barman and PostgreSQL reside on the same server and are part of
 > the same single point of failure.
-> Some of 2ndQuadrant customers have requested to add support for
+> Some EnterpriseDB customers have requested to add support for
 > local backup to Barman to be used under specific circumstances
 > and, most importantly, under the 24/7 production service delivered
 > by the company.
 Using this feature currently requires installation